-We believe that every child is capable of learning and growing once their social and emotional needs are met.
-To help each child realize their potential, a customized Developmental Learning Plan (DLP) is created for each Learner based on his/her developmental level and includes social/emotional and academic goals.
-The DLP is a dynamic plan that is reviewed at regular intervals throughout the year and is enhanced or changed as needed to best serve and support each child.
+We believe that every person is capable of learning and growing once their social and emotional needs are met.
+To help each Learner realize their potential, a customized Developmental Learning Plan (DLP) is created based on his/her developmental level and includes social/emotional and academic goals.
+The DLP is a dynamic plan that is reviewed at regular intervals throughout the year and is enhanced or changed as needed to best serve and support each person.

 Each school year, we have two planned Goal Pathway Meetings with parents to collaborate on each Learner’s DLP.
 The Goal Pathway Meetings are typically held in November and March.
 They are unlike a typical conference in that we focus on what is going right while discussing areas of need.
 We set aside 90 minutes for each Learner’s meeting.
 The meetings are a positive, productive and strength centered experience.